backdrop/backdrop-issues/procedures/leadership--add-core-committer.md

 Adding a new Core committer
 ===========================

-When a mew core committer is added to the team, there are a number of places they need to be included, and things that need to be udpated, as follows:
+When a new core committer is added to the team, there are a number of places they need to be included, and things that need to be udpated, as follows:

 1) Update the leadership page backdropcms.org/leadership so that everybody knows